deephaven/deephaven-core/demo/web/src/main/notebooks/C. Python/C2 Formulas in Python.md

 # **Python functions in Deephaven**

 This notebook will demonstrate how to write a Python function that can be used in the Deephaven Query Language.
+Functions are useful because they allow repeatability of code by just calling one line rather than duplicating efforts.

 In this example, a custom, user-defined function is used inside a query string to compute new column values using [`update`](https://deephaven.io/core/docs/reference/table-operations/select/update/).